redhead/diploma-thesis/Domain modeling.md

 #### Aggregates

 An entity or a group of entities, which is always kept in a consistent state, is called an aggregate.
 The aggregate root is the object on top of the aggregate tree that is responsible for maintaining this consistent state.
+Classes and primitive types can be used to design an aggregate's structure (entities and value objects).

-In Axon, aggregates are identified by an aggregate identifier.
+In Axon Framework, all aggregate roots must implement the `AggregateRoot` interface.
+This interface describes the basic operations needed by the aggregate repositories to store and publish the generated events.
+Aggregates are identified by an aggregate identifier.
 This can be any object, but the following rules must apply:

 - It implements the `equals()` and `hashCode()` methods to ensure equality comparison with other instances.
 - It implements a consistent `toString()` method.
-- Preferably, it is serializable.
+- It is serializable.

-In Java, classes and primitive types can be used to design an aggregate's structure (entities and value objects).
-In Axon Framework, all aggregate roots must implement the `AggregateRoot` interface.
-This interface describes the basic operations needed by the aggregate repositories to store and publish the generated events.
-Axon provides a number of implementations of this interface, which can be extended by the programmer to create the domain model.
+Axon provides a number of implementations of the `AggregateRoot` interface, which can be extended by the programmer to create the desired aggregate.
+One of the implementation classes is the `AbstractAnnotatedAggregateRoot` class which uses annotations to simplify the aggregate code and its clarity.
+An example of an aggregate root that extends this abstract class is in listing #x **listing needed**.